rmraya/TMXEditor/README.md

 TMXEditor is available in two modes:

 - Personal Use of Source Code
-- Commercial Installers
+- Yearly Subscriptions

+### Open Source

 Source code of TMXEditor is free for personal use.
-You can download the source code, modify, compile and use it without limitations in your own computers.
-You cannot redistribute a version that you compiled or your modifications to the code.
+Anyone can download the source code, compile, modify and use it at no cost in compliance with the accompanying license terms.

-Ready to use commercial installers are available at [TMXEditor Home Page](https://www.maxprograms.com/products/tmxeditor.html).
-You can try the commercial version for 30 days at no cost.

-Commercial versions of TMXEditor can be installed in as many computers as desired.
-TMXEditor licenses are designed for use in one computer at a time and can be transferred from one computer to another in just a few seconds.

 You can subscribe to [Maxprograms Support](https://groups.io/g/maxprograms/) at Groups.io and request peer assistance for the open source version there.

+### Subscriptions

+Ready to use installers and technical support for TMXEditor are available as yearly subscriptions at [Maxprograms Online Store](https://www.maxprograms.com/store/buy.html).

+The version of TMXEditor included in the official installers can be used at no cost for 7 days requesting a free Evaluation Key.

+Subscription Keys are issued to be used by one person in one computer.
+They cannot be shared or transferred to a different machine.

-Commercial version includes unlimited email support at tech@maxprograms.com
+Subscription version includes unlimited email support at tech@maxprograms.com

 ## Requirements